bob1de/hass-apps/docs/apps/heaty/tips-and-tricks.rst

 your ``apps.yaml``.

-Using ordinary switches as thermostats
+Using Ordinary Switches as Thermostats
 --------------------------------------

 Sometimes users want to control ordinary on/off switches instead of